 All quick fixes will work, but you will need to be cautious.
 Is the whole shoe too tight or is just a specific part causing discomfort?
 You can make a solution of rubbing alcohol and water and rub it into the inside of your shoes.
 Place your shoes on your feet immediately and wear them.

 This will help the shoe to mold to the shape of your foot.
-With any quick-fix solution, you need to be sensible.
-If you don’t have much time and are desperate to alter the fit of your shoe, then go ahead.
+As with any quick-fix solution, you need to be sensible.
+If you don’t have much time and are desperate to alter the fit of your shoe, then carefully go ahead.

-However, leather does stretch and applying a lot of leather conditioning products may be a better idea.
-Softening the leather is probably a better way to make your dress shoe easier to wear if you are in a crunch.
+However, leather does stretch, and applying a lot of leather conditioning products may be a better idea.
+Softening the leather is probably a better way to make your dress shoe easier to wear if you're in a crunch.
 You may also crack the leather if you bend your dress shoes too much.

 If you're considering a method like this, make sure to take into consideration how long you'll need to deal with the discomfort in the shoe.
-If it isn't long and you'll be able to find an easier option later in the comfort of your home, that is generally a better option.
+If it isn't long and you'll be able to find a more accessible option later in the comfort of your home, that's generally a better option.

 The best way to break in your new shoes successfully is to do it slowly.
-It will probably take about 4 weeks and yes, you will have to suffer a little.
-However, there are a number of products and methods you can use to be more comfortable.
+It will probably take about 2 -3 weeks, and yes, you'll have to suffer a little.
+However, there are several products and methods you can use to lessen any discomfort.

 Keep in mind that while a little discomfort can be expected, you shouldn't be in extreme pain.
-When you aren't wearing the shoe, wooden shoe stretchers can also help to get them into the right fit.
+When you aren't wearing the shoe, wooden shoe stretchers can also help to get them to fit right.
 Be sure to wear socks and plasters (if necessary) during this time.

-Remember also that you shouldn’t wear your dress shoes for a full day at first, but rather in shorter bursts.
-You will be rewarded with a well fitting dress shoe which has molded to your foot and will be very comfortable to wear.
+Remember, you shouldn’t wear your dress shoes for a full day at first, but rather in shorter bursts.
+You'll be rewarded with a well-fitting dress shoe which has molded to your foot and will be comfortable to wear.

 A quick re-cap on the best way to break in those new shoes

-So we’ve already discussed and established some tried and tested, centuries-old techniques for breaking in those new shoes.
-After all, you have invested in a pair of quality shoes, designed to last so you your pain will ultimately be rewarded when you are the proud owner of a pair of shoes that have very much been crafted to last and that will eventually fit you like a glove.
-So much so in fact, that they are going to feel more like slippers than shoes.
+So we’ve already discussed and established some tried and tested techniques for breaking in those new shoes.
+After all, you've invested in a pair of quality footwear, designed to last so your pain will ultimately be rewarded when they eventually fit you like a glove.

-While that might seem like a strange analogy today, trust us, your shoes will most definitely stand you in good stead down the line with any painful pinching or discomfort but a fleeting memory.
-So the real moral here is not to get disheartened and remember that while you might have to break your shoes in gently at first until your feet fit them like a glove, pretty soon that is exactly what they are going to feel like.
+Your shoes will most definitely stand you in good stead down the line with any painful pinching or discomfort behind you.
+So the real moral here is not to get discouraged and remember that while you might have to break your shoes in gently at first until your feet fit them, pretty soon your patience will pay off.

 Wear them around the house regularly

 Don’t delay, go right now and grab your shiny new shoes from out of their box, pop them on your feet and have another ten minutes just wearing them around the house while you get on with a few extra chores.
-Walk up and down the stairs for example; even wear them while you are preparing dinner this evening.
-The point is, get used to how they feel on your feet while you are indoors, standing around and sitting down.
+Walk up and down the stairs, for example; even wear them while you're preparing dinner this evening.
+The point is, get used to how they feel on your feet while you're indoors at home.

-As we already discussed, the watchwords when breaking in a new pair of shoes are really, little and often.
+As we already discussed, the watchwords when breaking in a new pair of shoes are, briefly and often.
 Don’t feel that you have to wear them for hours at a time.
-They may have felt initially comfortable in the shop and they will soon feel totally part of you too with some time and effort.
-So just to recap, we recommend regularly wearing them for say 10 minutes at a time to get you started.
+They may have felt initially comfortable, and they'll soon feel part of you too with some time and effort.
+So to recap, we recommend regularly wearing them for say 10 minutes at a time to get you started.

 Take them into the office with you to give them another trial run

-Why don’t you try taking your new shoes along with you, but only wearing them sporadically at work for example?
-That way you know you can travel back and forth from home in your more comfortable, well broken in shoes while effectively giving your new ones a bit of a trial run so to speak.
+Why don’t you try taking your new shoes along with you, but only wearing them sporadically at work, for example?
+That way you know you can travel back and forth from home in your more comfortable, well broken in shoes while effectively giving your new ones a bit of a trial run.

 If all else fails, head to a professional

-If that is all taking too much time and quite frankly, you just love your new shoes and you want to get down to the business of actually wearing them properly, then as a final option, you could just head back into your local cobbler.
+If that's all taking too much time and quite frankly, you just love your new shoes and you want to get down to the business of actually wearing them, then as a final option, you could head back into your local cobbler.
 Forget the heat and cold remedies, filling your shoes with ice packs or even potatoes.
-Instead, hand them over to the professionals and they will have you skipping with joy out of the shop for probably less than a decent pair of dress socks will cost you.
-They should be able to machine stretch the shoes to your exact specifications and after just a couple of hours drying time later, it will be like you and your new dress shoes have always been together.
+Instead, hand them over to the professionals, and they'll have you skipping with joy out of the shop for less than a decent pair of dress socks will cost you.
+They'll be able to machine stretch the shoes to your exact specifications, and after just a couple of hours drying time, you should be good to go.